Amal-BB/Ghadames/README.md

 + ### **Home page**

-  The Home page has a valuable content that should encourage a visiting user to navigate to other pages to know more about Ghadames.
+  The Home page has valuable content that should encourage a visiting user to navigate to other pages to know more about Ghadames.

-    *  _**Image section**_: has an attractive view photo for the old town of Ghadames (_the heritage site of the city_), with text overlay of short decription to get user attantion, and get his intersting to know more about the place.
+    *  _**Image section**_: has an attractive view photo for the old town of Ghadames (_the heritage site of the city_), with text overlay of short description to get user attention, and get his interesting to know more about the place.

-     * _**Content section**_: contains a brief introduction of the most intersting information about Ghadames followed by three main headings with icons, including images and short descriptions.
+     * _**Content section**_: contains a brief introduction of the most interesting information about Ghadames followed by three main headings with icons, including images and short descriptions.

        ![Home Page](readme-images/home-page.PNG)

-    * _**Event section**_: this section will allow the user to see the city event type, date and location.
-It displays the event with small image, and will be updated to keep users up to date with upcoming events.
+    * _**Event section**_: this section will allow the user to see the city event type, date, and location.
+It displays the event with a small image and will be updated to keep users up to date with upcoming events.

        ![Event section](readme-images/event-section.PNG)

 + ### **Footer**

-    * It has the same linear gradient background color of the header, and It include an embedded Google Map for Ghadames location.
+    * It has the same linear gradient background color of the header, and It includes an embedded Google Map for Ghadames location.

-    * It contains icons direct to social media pages open in separate tabs, and another link direct to contact page.
+    * It contains icons direct to social media pages open in separate tabs, and another link to the contact page.

     * The footer is valuable to the user as it encourages him to get in contact to plan his visit.